AntSAmE/Shapes-PORTFOLIO/README.md

 ---

-## ✨ Features
+## Features

 ✅ **HTML → Lua**
-Write your UI layouts in familiar HTML, and instantly convert them into working Roblox Lua scripts.
+Write your UI layouts in familiar HTML, and instantly convert them into working Roblox Luau scripts.

 ✅ **CSS → Lua**
 Define your styles in CSS, and watch as they seamlessly apply to your Roblox GUIs in Lua.

 ✅ **Magic Wand Tool (from Photoshop)**
-Select elements by color and shape just like in Photoshop — perfect for fine-tuning your designs.
+Select elements by color and shape just like in Photoshop, perfect for fine-tuning your designs.

 ✅ **Eyedropper Tool (from Photoshop)**
 Grab any color on your canvas instantly to keep your palette consistent and professional.